icann/rdap-conformance-tool/docs/2024_gtld/response/domain_registrant.md

 If a tel property with a “voice” parameter on the vCards for the entity with the role of registrant is not present, the following tests apply:

-1. Verify that a redaction object (see RFC 9537) is in the redacted array with a name object containing the type property which is a JSON string of “Registrant Phone”.
+1. Test case [-63700](#id-testCase-63700){ #id-testCase-63700 }: Verify that a redaction object (see RFC 9537) is in the redacted array with a name object containing the type property which is a JSON string of “Registrant Phone”.
 ```json
 {
   "code": -63700,